-Payment institutions (PI) and Electronic Money Institutions (EMI) are governed by the Financial Institutions Act, 1994 (the “Financial’s Institutions Act (FIA)”) and licensed by the Malta Financial Services Authority (MFSA).
-However, they differ in the kinds of activities they are permitted to undertake, their primary difference being that PI are permitted to render payment services (as defined in the Second Schedule to the Financial’s Institutions Act (FIA), while EMI issue electronic money (i.e., electronically stored monetary value, e.g., prepaid cards, electronic wallets) and may render payment services if they wish to do so.
-The activities covered under each type of licence, minimum share capital requirements and application fees are detailed below:
+Payment institutions (PIs) and Electronic Money Institutions (EMIs) are governed by the 1994 Financial Institutions Act (FIA) and licensed by the MFSA.
+However, they differ in the kinds of activities they are permitted to undertake.
+Their primary difference being that PIs are permitted to render payment services (as defined in the Second Schedule to the FIA, while EMIs issue electronic money (i.e., electronically stored monetary value, e.g., prepaid cards, electronic wallets) and may render payment services if they wish to do so.
+Each type of licence covers activities such as minimum share capital requirements and application fees.
+These are detailed below.

 one license, for all the eu

 The Financial’s Institutions Act (FIA) incorporates the terms of the European Union’s Payment Services Directive and Electronic Money Directive.
 Thus, licensed PIs and EMIs are free to passport their services to other EU/EEA countries through a simple notification procedure between competent authorities.

 Our Achievements in Fintech